-Again, knowing that the CCSS places a great deal of importance on fractional understanding, our district math team made a decision to build in two fraction units into our year--this one and another one later which will work to tie together decimals, fractions, and a more sophisticated level of understanding.
+Again, knowing that the CCSS places a great deal of importance on fractional understanding, our district math team made a decision to build in two fraction units into our year–this one and another one later which will work to tie together decimals, fractions, and a more sophisticated level of understanding.
 And, actually, I teach a few other mini units throughout the year to keep ideas fresh.

 I put the students into pairs (I love popsicle stick picking!) and gave them each 3 minutes to find a classroom object that was either a square, rectangle, or circle and was bigger than a deck of cards and smaller than a book.
 Each team was then assigned a color of paper and the following task: